stfc/PSyclone/doc/dynamo0p3.rst

 The basic concept of a PSyclone Built-in is described in the :ref:`built-ins` section.
-In the Dynamo 0.3 API, calls to built-ins generally follow a convention that the field/scalar written to comes last in the argument list.
+In the Dynamo 0.3 API, calls to built-ins generally follow a convention that the field/scalar written to comes first in the argument list.
 Dynamo 0.3 built-ins must conform to the following four rules:

  1) Built-in kernels must have one and only one modified (i.e. written